 We try to acquire Young Adult titles as soon as they are published.
 We are also quick to respond to boys’ requests as they tend to be very quick off the mark when the latest book in a series is out!
 We work very closely with teaching staff to ensure we provide rich background reading to support academic projects

-Revolutio – Evolutio re-invented as a collaborative group with HMSG
+Revolutio – Evolutio re-invented as a collaborative group with Monmouth School for Girls

 Lunchtime extension sessions aimed at broadening the reading and developing the critical skills of some of the more interested and advanced English students from every year group

-Reading groups to give boys in Forms I & II the opportunity to extend the range, and the amount, of their reading and to talk about books in an informal setting.
+Reading groups to give boys in Years 7 and 8 the opportunity to extend the range, and the amount, of their reading and to talk about books in an informal setting.

-An annual summer term event which involves selected members of Forms I & II reading, discussing and reviewing all the books on the Carnegie Award shortlist.
-A large number of schools take part and there is a considerable amount of online activity including of course a vote for each school’s favoured book.
+An annual summer term event which involves selected members of Years 7 and 8 reading, discussing and reviewing all the books on the Carnegie Award shortlist.
+A large number of schools take part and there is a considerable amount of online activity including, of course, a vote for each school’s favoured book.

-All pupils in Forms I – III are expected to take part in the Reading Awards Scheme which is designed to encourage and reward the reading of fiction.
+All pupils in Years 7 and 9 are expected to take part in the Reading Awards Scheme which is designed to encourage and reward the reading of fiction.
 Most boys arrive at the school having already acquired a reading habit and we are keen to nurture this through the transition from children’s books to the comparatively new genre of ‘Young Adult’ fiction and on to the exciting range of new and classic works for the 16+ age group.

 Pupils will be given a Bronze Reading Record sheet in the 1st Form, which they complete as they finish each book, and progress at their own pace with guidance from English Department and Library staff.